 ‘You call this an interim ring but it’s one of the finest I’ve seen – you actually paid my Papa and you would have given me that ring no matter what?’

-‘Nikki, it’s your s and your alone, it was designed for you.
-If something had happened to prevent us, if there was someone else, it would have to be another ring.
+‘Nikki, it’s yours alone, it was designed for you.
+That had not been my plan, my plan had been an interim ring just in case and that’s the truth.
+But as I saw it, it was clear that could never go to another woman, its design was too specific.
+If something had happened to prevent us, if there was someone else, it would have to be another ring, that was clear enough.
 This is where it gets a bit complicated.
 You see, when we were negotiating, your Papa and me -’

 ‘Hold on, hold on – how, when, where?
-You’ve never actually met him before now.’
+You never actually met him before we took you there.’

 ‘Ah, I see I have to tell you.
 We had an intermediary – Marie Duchamps –’

 ‘Marie!
 You’ve met Marie, my old schoolfriend?
 I’m just … shocked.
 Beyond words!’
 It took a few seconds.
 ‘How do you know her?’

 ‘Francine knows her.
 I couldn’t involve Genie or Emma, Nadine doesn’t know her, Francine was the only one who could make it happen.’

 Nicolette was almost without words.
 ‘All right, I’ll ask it -’